Legal labor protection - what should you know?

 - Sanitary inspection,

-Each of these bodies has a different field in which they carry out their work, but all of them are needed for the proper screening of jobs in terms of legal labor protection.
-Legal protection of work is a very important and complex topic that involves many people at the same time.
-As you can see, it is necessary for the proper and safe operation of workplaces throughout the country.
+Each of these bodies has a different field in which it does its work, but all of them are needed to properly examine workplaces in terms of legal labour protection.
+Legal labour protection is a very important and complex topic that involves many people at the same time.
+It is essential for the proper and safe functioning of workplaces throughout the country.